chelseasanc/knowledgebase/channels/idol/markdown/What kind of Actions can I take with HPIDOLOnDemand?.md

 </div>

 ####Entity Extraction
-Use this Action to extract entities from text
+Use this Action to extract entities (such as people, places, or companies) from a block of text.
+To finish configuration, select the type of entity you would like to extract from the drop-down list.

+*Input fields:*

+* `Text`, the text to extract entities from (optional)
+* `URL`, the URL of the text to extract entities from (optional)

+*Output data:*

+* `text`,

 <div class="wrapper">
     <div class="leftcol">